Rabbit Sitter Burlingame

 How do I find a Burlingame-area rabbit vet?

-Our Peninsula exotic vet directory lists every exotic-savvy vet in San Mateo County, plus the Bay Area emergency options.
+Our Peninsula exotic vet directory lists the exotic-savvy vets we know of in San Mateo County, plus the Bay Area emergency options.
 Peninsula Pet Hospital in Burlingame and Adobe Animal Hospital in Los Altos are the most convenient for Burlingame residents.

 Ready to book in-home rabbit care for your next trip?
 Call or text us at 415-484-6493 and we’ll set up a free meet-and-greet.
 You can also browse our rabbit care essentials guide, our broader Burlingame exotic pet sitter page if you’ve got more than one species, or our in-home services and FAQ pages for more detail.